 This year the WHO are hosting a global online event, where world leaders, mental health experts and celebrity guests will join WHO Director-General, Dr Tedros Adhanom Ghebreyesus, to discuss how to help make sure that quality mental health care is available to everyone who needs it.

 The Big Event for Mental Health will be streamed live at 3-6pm (GMT) on social media channels.

 Mental Health Support from the University of Leeds

 If you’re dealing with a mental health issue, the University offers a range of services for staff and students;

 - The Wellbeing, Safety and Health website has details of the Counselling and Psychological Support service available to colleagues.

 - The Staff Mental Health and Disability Network provides a welcoming space for colleagues with a personal interest in mental health.
 Contact Susan Kilminster for further information.

 - Support is offered to those who care for someone with mental health issues, through our partnership with Carers Leeds which is offering confidential one-to-one telephone appointments.
-Contact the Equality Policy Unit to make a booking request.
+Contact the Equality & Inclusion Unit to make a booking request.
 You can also contact the Carers Leeds advice line on 0113 380 4300 (Monday to Friday 9am – 5pm).